Columbia University in the City of New York Data & Information Overview

 Student Loan Debt

-How Much Money Do Columbia Graduates Make?students who graduate with a bachelor's degree from Columbia make about $83,300 a year during their first few years of employment after graduation.
-That's great news for Columbia students since it is 109% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Columbia Graduates Make?students who graduate from Columbia with a bachelor's degree go on to jobs where they make an average salary of $89,871 in their early years.
+That's great news for Columbia students since it is 112% more than the average college graduate's salary of $42,485 per year.

 Location of Columbia University in the City of New York